pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * ``method`` is the planning method (i.e., slp, drp, replan)
 * ``trials`` is the (optional) number of trials/episodes to average in evaluating each hyper-parameter setting
 * ``iters`` is the (optional) maximum number of iterations/evaluations of Bayesian optimization to perform
-* ``workers`` is the (optional) number of parallel evaluations to be done at each iteration, e.g. maximum total evaluations is ``trials * workers``.
+* ``workers`` is the (optional) number of parallel evaluations to be done at each iteration, e.g. maximum total evaluations is ``trials * workers``

-In order to perform automatic tuning on a particular set of hyper-parameters, first you must specify a config file template where concrete hyper-parameter to tune are replaced by keywords.
+* ``dashboard`` is whether the optimizations are tracked and displayed in a dashboard application.

-For instance, to tune the model relaxation weight and learning rate of a straight-line planner:
+To perform automatic tuning on a custom set of hyper-parameters, first specify a config file template where concrete hyper-parameter to tune are replaced by keywords, i.e.:

 .. code-block:: shell